Skip to main content

 Many longer lengths of rope were also registered.
 Findings are registered by 20 per cent of Rydde users.
 A lot of clean-up operations along the coast register weight only, but not the actual findings.

-In 2020, rope came top in the national clean-up statistics and also came first with Miljølære, where rope accounted for 21% of findings during clean-up operations.
+In 2020, rope became the number one item from clean-ups in Norway and also came first at Miljølære, where rope accounted for 21% of findings during clean-up operations.

 The year before, Mepex conducted deep-dives at 50 beaches along the entire coast.
 Rope accounted for 20 per cent of findings by weight and 8.6 per cent by number.